netdata/netdata/collectors/ebpf.plugin/README.md

 ### Configuration files

-The following configuration files are available with eBPF plugin
+The following configuration files are available:

--   `cachestat.conf`: Configuration for `cachestat` collector.
+- `cachestat.conf`: Configuration for the `cachestat` thread.
--   `process.conf`:  Configuration for `process` collector.
+- `process.conf`: Configuration for the `process` thread.
--   `network.conf`:  Configuration for `network viewer` collector.
-This config file overwrites the global options and also give option to specify the the network that eBPF plugin will monitor.
+- `network.conf`: Configuration for the `network viewer` thread.
+This config file overwrites the global options and also lets you specify which network the eBPF collector monitors.

 ### Network configuration

-The network configuration has specific options to configure the networks that eBPF will monitor, these options are divided in the following sections:
+The network configuration has specific options to configure which network(s) the eBPF collector monitors.
+These options are divided in the following sections:

 #### `[network connections]`